 In Just a Moment from Now

 Sounds simple, right?
 The problem is, “in just a moment from now” has a very wide period of interpretive time, and Mexicans tend to overuse this word.
-I’m generalizing of course, but I sometimes heard this word six times a day.
-Here’s how it might work for you:
+I am generalizing of course, but I sometimes heard this word six times a day.
+Here is how it might go down:

 - Step into a restaurant for lunch and the waitress is wiping down tables in the back of the restaurant.
-She’ll acknowledge your presence with a smile and an “ahorita,” which of course means, I’ll be with you in just a moment from now.
+She acknowledges your presence with a smile and an “ahorita,” which of course means, I’ll be with you in just a moment from now.
 In this context, it means you’ll wait perhaps 20 seconds as she sets the washrag down and fetches menus for you.

 - Need change?
 “Ahorita” once again.
 (In this regard, I learned right away to simply pay with exact change, leave any extra coins as the tip, and then just leave.)